aleksei-berezkin/typique/docs/Configuration.md

 ## include, exclude

+The syntax and the defaults are same as that of the corresponding [`include`](https://www.typescriptlang.org/tsconfig/#include) and [`exclude`](https://www.typescriptlang.org/tsconfig/#exclude) settings of the `tsconfig.json`.

+Note:

-The syntax and the defaults are same as that of the [corresponding](https://www.typescriptlang.org/tsconfig/#include) settings of `tsconfig.json`.
-Note: plugin's `include` cannot add anything to the current TypeScript project.
-In other words, plugins's `include` and `exclude` work as an additional filter *after* the filters defined in `tsconfig.json`.
+- Plugin's `include` cannot add anything outside the current TypeScript project.
+In other words, it works as an additional filter of TypeScript project's files set.
+- If you modify `exclude`, the new value overrides the [default excludes](https://www.typescriptlang.org/tsconfig/#exclude), such as `node_modules`, so don't forget to list them explicitly.

 ## nativeNesting